-In the toolbar above the reporting table, click the ▶ Sync from engine button.
-(This button is available from all of the engine-account tabs.)
+In the toolbar above the reporting table, click the sync from engine icon .

 The sync properties appear.